 Friluftsbyn Höga Kusten/imagebank.sweden.se

-The high coast in Sweden is actually rising from the sea.
+The high coast in Sweden is on the UNESCO Heritage List.
 This is the highest land uplift in the world.

 The High Coast is a part of the Gulf of Bothnia characterised by its steep granite cliffs and stony islands rising from the sea.